Medicine or Malarkey: Can you repay your “sleep debt?”

 The good news is that there’s a solution!
 You may have heard that “once you lose sleep, you can’t get it back,” but research shows it actually is possible to pay back your “sleep debt.”

-Each March, National Sleep Awareness Week highlights the importance of sleep health and how quality sleep can improve your life in a variety of ways.
+Every March, National Sleep Awareness Week highlights the importance of sleep health and how quality sleep can improve your life in a variety of ways.
 However, sleep health is vitally important to keep in mind all year long.
 Let’s explore short-term versus long-term sleep debt — and how to fix them!

-They suggest taking a sleep vacation — a stretch of days with no plans where your main goal is to turn off any alarms and let your body keep sleeping each morning until you wake up naturally.
+Experts suggest taking a sleep vacation — a stretch of days with no plans where your main goal is to turn off any alarms and let your body keep sleeping each morning until you wake up naturally.
 At first, you may find yourself sleeping 12+ hours a night, but you’ll know your sleep debt is settled when you finally level off into a regular, reasonable amount of sleep that has you waking up around the same time every morning with energy in the tank.

 By the way, boosted energy is just one of the benefits of getting enough sleep.
 In addition to lowering your risk for chronic conditions like diabetes and heart disease, you may find yourself enjoying better memory and even catching fewer colds, thanks to a boosted immune system!